 Skip to content

-Build a service interceptor in IntelliJ
+Create the service interceptor project in IntelliJ

 This walk-through demonstrates how to create, build, and deploy a service interceptor using IntelliJ IDEA.
-Before you begin, ensure that all prerequisites mentioned in Systems Requirements are installed on your development machine.
+Before you begin, ensure that all prerequisites mentioned in systems requirements are installed on your development machine.

 To create a service interceptor project using IntelliJ, complete the following steps: